 We get asked to recommend the best Android launcher all the time and we're constantly on the lookout for new ones with which to spice up our smartphones.
 An alternative launcher provides tons more customization options for your home screens, app drawer, icons, fonts, folders and widgets, as well as near complete control over how your phone performs when switching screens, launching apps and so on.
-Here are favorite Android launchers to tweak your smartphone or tablet.
+Here are the best Android launchers to customize your smartphone or tablet.

 Apex Launcher: for customization freaks!